 Get Attorney Fee Agreement in Writing

-Keep in mind that a fee arrangement with an attorney is a contract for services.
+Keep in mind that a fee arrangement with an attorney, regardless of whether its an NYC immigration lawyer, or an NYC dwi lawyer, is a contract for services.
 The lawyer agrees to provide you with certain legal services in consideration of the fee you pay to that professional.
 A key consideration to keep in mind when engaging legal representation is to get a fee agreement in writing.

 The fee agreement should be signed before the attorney commences representing you.
 The basic elements of a fee agreement can be discussed at an initial consultation with an attorney.
 However, you should not feel rushed to sign a contract at the time.
 As with any contract, you need to take the time to read it and make sure you do not have any questions about its terms and conditions.